HISTORY OF THE EFGOCM

 One year earlier in 1976, a choir federation was also formed in the Southeastern states under the guidance of Fr.
 George and Anna Gallos, of which Virginia was a member.
 As a result of Archdiocesan restructuring in 1979, the membership of the Eastern Federation expanded with the incorporation of the Virginia parishes into the New Jersey Diocese as well as the inclusion of Holy Trinity/St. Nicholas of Staten Island and the two churches of Washington, DC.
 (Staten Island and DC have since become members of the Archdiocesan District Church Music Federation)

 In 2003, the Diocese of New Jersey was elevated to a Metropolis by a new charter granted to the Archdiocese by the Ecumenical Patriarchate.
 Around that time the Eastern Federation officially changed its name to the Eastern Federation of Greek Orthodox Church Musicians.
 It is officially comprised of church musicians - choir members, psaltai and church school music educators from the parishes of the Metropolis of New Jersey.
-For more than 45 years, the federation has convened annually to learn new musical settings of the Divine Liturgy, award scholarships, conduct workshops on vocal technique, encourage youth participation, strengthen communication between church musicians and the leadership of the Church and improve the spiritual and musical background of our church musicians.
+For more than 45 years, the federation has convened annually to learn new musical settings of the Divine Liturgy, award scholarships, conduct workshops on vocal technique, encourage youth participation, strengthen communication between church musicians and the leadership of the Church and improve the spiritual and musical lives of our church musicians.

 Membership and Governance